chris-adams-tech/vuln-AD-lab/documentation.md

 1. Begin by connecting or opening an SSH connection into your virtual machine.

 <aside>
-ℹ️

-For password-less SSH connection, on your host machine run `ssh-keygen -t ed25519` to generate an SSH key.
+💡 For password-less SSH connection, on your host machine run `ssh-keygen -t ed25519` to generate an SSH key.
 Then, run `ssh-copy-id <vm-user>@<vm-ip>`.
 There should be a prompt to enter your VM user password.
 Verify that you are able to connect, then you are able to run the commands from your host machine via an SSH connection.

 </aside>